Artwork Help, Business, Design, Design, Flyers & Leaflets

 Pick the right size for your flyer.
 Bigger sizes of paper work best at showcasing your products or advertising a new product or an upcoming event.
 Smaller sizes of paper are better used to promote sales and special events.

 If you don’t have design programs available, there are several free online tools you can use, like Canva

 Customising Your Flyer

 Once you’ve got your purpose and content, it’s time to start working on your flyer design.
-If you are using our design tool, choose a flyer template that you feel best suits the purpose of your business flyer.

 Keep things simple and straight to the point.
 You only have a limited space to work with.
 Make sure not to overload your flyer with irrelevant graphics and information.
 Give your design some room to breathe.

 Be creative.
 Just because your flyer is simple doesn’t mean it has to be boring.
 Use colours that are striking but still in line with your brand.
 Use relevant, high-quality graphics and photos.
-We have a library of free stock photos you can use.

 Make essential information accessible.
 You can’t put everything in your flyer design.
 Include contact details and social media handles that your readers can search so that they could learn more about your business.

 Designing your flyer doesn’t end with the content or the appearance.
 Even the type and finish of your flyer has an impact on your audience.